rulma/School_District_Analysis/README.md

 After:
 ![School After](https://github.com/rulma/School_District_Analysis/blob/36dd3eb421af106fa7ba74cbecf87b6f582a1a26/Resources/School%20After.PNG)

 In the above we can see the drastic change in Thomas High School's performance relative to the other high schools.
-Math and Reading Scores plummented over 20% for Thomas High School.
+Math and Reading Scores plummeted over 20% for Thomas High School.

 Replacing these grades also affected the overall summary for schools in the district.